derick4L/carpe-vitam-quotes/README.md

 Hey y'all,

 I framed this project was a way for me to share words of encouragement to those going through struggle.
 As someone who appreciates a boost of motivation, I created this web application as a way for others to share that same energy.
 I hope you enjoy this app and share with someone in need of positivity.
-I welcome tips and/or collaboration, please feel free to reach out to my email --> <dmvmills@icloud.com>.
+I welcome criticsm and collaboration, so please feel free to reach out to my email --> <dmvmills@icloud.com>.

 ### Features